manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 Two query log formats are supported.
 Plain text format is still the default one.
 However, while it might be more convenient for manual monitoring and review, but hard to replay for benchmarks, it only logs *search* queries but not the other types of requests, does not always contain the complete search query data, etc.

 The default text format is also harder (and sometimes impossible) to replay for benchmarking purposes.
 The `sphinxql` format alleviates that.
-It aims to be complete and automatable, even though at the cost of brevity and readability.
+It aims to be complete and re-playable, even though at the cost of brevity and readability.

 ### Plain log format